webcoast-dk/gb_events/Documentation/AdministratorManual.rst

     Description
         Ignore the per event setting to exclude reccuring events on dates on the global exclusion list and forcefully prevent events to occur on these dates.

     Default
         false

+detailsPid
+""""""""""

+.. container:: table-row

+    Property
+        detailsPid

+    Data type
+        integer

+    Description
+        Uid of the page where the details view of an event should link to.
+This needs to be incorporated into the template if you use your own templates.
+Normally set in the FlexForm config of the plugin.

+    Default
+        current page

+displayMode
+"""""""""""

+.. container:: table-row

+    Property
+        displayMode

+    Data type
+        string

+    Description
+        One of the values ``list``, ``archive`` or ``calendar``.
+This settings defines the initial output of the extension when not using one of the dedicated plugins.
+Normally set in the FlexForm config of the plugin.
+This setting is deprecated and will be removed with version 8.

+    Default
+        list

+limit
+"""""

+.. container:: table-row

+    Property
+        limit

+    Data type
+        integer

+    Description
+        Defines the number of events being shown in the upcoming events view.
+Normally set in the FlexForm config of the plugin.

+    Default
+        3

+years
+"""""

+.. container:: table-row

+    Property
+        years

+    Data type
+        integer

+    Description
+        Number of years for which the next events will be retrieved/calculated.
+Normally set in the FlexForm config of the plugin.

+    Default
+        1

+startDateOnly
+"""""""""""""

+.. container:: table-row

+    Property
+        startDateOnly

+    Data type
+        boolean

+    Description
+        Flag to toggle if days spanning multiple days will be displayed on each day of the event.
+        Setting this flag shows the event only on the first day of the events, once this day has passed the events will not show up in the list views anymore.
+        Normally set in the FlexForm config of the plugin.

+    Default
+        false

+showStartedEvents
+"""""""""""""""""

+.. container:: table-row

+    Property
+        showStartedEvents

+    Data type
+        boolean

+    Description
+        Flag to toggle if events which span multiple days will be shown in the list views until the last day of the event has passed.
+This toggle only has an effect when ``startDateOnly`` has been enabled, otherwise the event will be shown on separately on each day of the event.
+        Normally set in the FlexForm config of the plugin.

+    Default
+        false